psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 While Andrew Blair unfastened the shirt and placed the saucer and the bread and the salt on the breast, the man beside him stood staring fixedly on the frozen features of the corpse.
 The new laird had to speak to him twice before he heard.

 "I am ready.
 And you, now?
-What is it you are muttering over against the lips of the dead? "
+What is it you are muttering over against the lips of the dead?"

 "It is giving him a message I am.
 There is no harm in that, sure?"